Hodapp87/mimic3_phenotyping/README.md

   sample frequency for the interpolation after Gaussian process regression.
 At a minimum, the code should supply some statistics such as average warped time-series length.
+- I don't know of any good way to make Spark overwrite RDD files when I use `saveAsObjectFile`.